 We’re delighted that she’s joined us with her joyful spirit to assure a very special experience for you.

-The Ladies Aid Society (right) met at the house at the turn of the 20th Century.
+The Ladies Aid Society (above) met at the house at the turn of the 20th Century.
 We love this historic photo.

-Built in 1873 – we found contemporary newspapers used as insulation when we renovated – the Inn was originally a boarding house for loggers.
-It became home over the years to the Andresen family, and hosted a restaurant called the Kum-n-Dyne (left below in 1939), several shops, the site for school lunches when the School House was down the street, and a bed & breakfast in 1991.
+Built in 1872 – we found contemporary newspapers used as insulation when we renovated – the inn was originally a boarding house for loggers.
+It became home over the years to the Andresen family, and hosted a restaurant called the Kum-n-Dyne (above in 1939), several shops, the site for school lunches when the School House was down the street, and a bed & breakfast in 1991.